nikola-m/freeCappuccino/README.md

 tar -zxvf cavity-setup.tar.gz
 ```

-Check input file using text editor, and make changes if needed:
+Check input file using text editor, and make changes if needed.
 ```
 gedit input
 ```

-Run simulation script
+Run simulation script.
 ```
 ./run
 ```

-During and after run, you can plot residuals:
+During and after run, you can plot residuals.
 ```
 gnuplot plotResiduals
 ```

 Open results files in Paraview.
-Results are in VTK-<date>-<time> folder:
+Results are in VTK-date-time folder.
 ```
 paraview
 ```